jeyren95/network-journey/README.md

 # Network journey

-This project allows you to view the journey of your network request, documenting the geolocations of the IP hops, before eventually reaching the destination server.
+Application that allows you to view the journey of your network request, documenting the geolocations of the IP hops, before eventually reaching the destination server.

+<b>Note: This project is currently a WIP and may look incomplete.
+Contributions are welcome!</b>

-## Features
+## Current features

 - `traceroute` is used to retrieve the IP hops
 - https://ip-api.com/ is used to retrieve the geolocations of the IP hops